nurgh89/Final-Project-dibimbing/README.md

     - Access the Airflow on port `8081`
     - Access the Metabase on port `3001`, for the username and password, you can try to access the [.env](/.env) file
     - Since we have 2 Postgres containers, you can use `dataeng-warehouse-postgres` container as your data warehouse and ignore the `dataeng-ops-postgres` container since it is only being used for the opetrational purposes.

+- If you got problem with dags
+  - Changes your host = "35.240.213.100" this is host with Google Cloud
+  - and Changes your Port = 5433

+- Metabase
+  You can see user and password in .env [.env] file

 ---
 ## Folder Structure